opendocsg/slw-judgments-backfill/2011_SGHC_165/report.md

 20     The courts of Egypt are clearly the more appropriate forum for hearing the dispute for, _inter alia_ , the following reasons:

  (a) First, this action concerns shares in an Egyptian entity whose legal status and the incidents therefrom are determined by Egyptian law.
-The plaintiffs concede that the lex causae is Egyptian law, and it is well established that the applicable law to the dispute is a relevant and significant connecting factor (see Rickshaw Investments Ltd v Nicolai Baron von Uexkull [2007] 1 SLR(R) 377).
+The plaintiffs concede that the lex causae is Egyptian law, and it is well established that the applicable law to the dispute is a relevant and significant connecting factor (see Rickshaw Investments Ltd v Nicolai Baron von Uexkull <span class="citation">[2007] 1 SLR(R) 377</span>).
 It is also clear that “the governing law factor becomes a more weighty one if it would involve courts having to apply unfamiliar systems of law” (see Halsbury’s Laws of Singapor e

 - Conflict of Laws vol 6(2) (LexisNexis, 2009) (“ _Halsbury’s Laws of Singapore_ ”) at para 75.093).
 Egypt is a civil law jurisdiction and its laws and procedures are significantly different from those in     Singapore.
 The applicable law is “obviously a more weighty factor in a dispute which turns on questions of interpretation of the law than one which merely involves the application of the law” (see _Halsbury’s Laws of Singapore_ at para 75.093).